devgeniem/dustpress/README.md

 dustpress()->register_custom_route( 'custom/route', 'MyModel' );
 ```

 The above code registers `custom/route` url to be mapped with `MyModel`.
-DustPress automatically passes all parameters from the url to the model as args, so for example url `custom/route/custom_parameter/1` still uses the `MyModel` model and the parameters are available with `$this->get_args()` for the developer.
+DustPress automatically passes all parameters from the url to the model as arguments, so for example url `custom/route/custom_parameter/1` still uses the `MyModel` model and the parameters are available with `$this->get_args()` for the developer.

+The routes should be defined before `init` hook is run, so just register them directly within the `functions.php` scope.

+**Note!** Remember to flush WordPress rewrites after registering them in your `functions.php`.
+You can do it either in the code, with the WP CLI or just visiting the Permalinks options page in the admin.

 # Additional Classes